-Research
+Research and Projects

 I am currently conducting research on summarization of multimodal presentations, for my PhD at Centrale Supélec / Université Paris-Saclay, under the supervision of Frédéric Dufaux and Camille Guinaudeau.